 Some heroes, like Shadow Fiend, Gyrocopter and Skywrath Mage are powerful all game due to heavy nukes and good scaling into late game.

-Magikarp Power: Hard carries like Medusa or Anti-Mage start the game very weak, spend most of their early- and mid-game farming and watching out for ganks, but are the strongest heroes late game, able to 1v5 whole teams by themselves if properly farmed by late game.
+Magikarp Power: Hard carries like Medusa or Anti-Mage start the game very weak, spend most of their early- and mid-game farming incessantly and watching out for ganks, but are the strongest heroes late game, able to 1v5 whole teams by themselves if properly farmed.

 More Than Mind Control: Non-heroes exposed to Direstone or Radiant ore quickly become warped by it and turned into creeps.
 This is ultimately reversible, though not without extreme effort.